hazelcast/hazelcast-reference-manual/src/CustomSerialization.md

 </hazelcast>
 ```

-From now on, Hazelcast will use `FooXmlSerializer`
+From now on, this Hazelcast example will use `FooXmlSerializer`
 to serialize Foo objects.
-This way you can write an adapter (StreamSerializer) for any Serialization framework and plug it into Hazelcast.
+In this way, you can write an adapter (StreamSerializer) for any Serialization framework and plug it into Hazelcast.

 <br></br>